Adaptive Ensemble Prediction for Deep Neural Networks based on Confidence Level: Experiments

-Tables 1, 2, and 3 show how adaptive ensemble prediction affected the accuracy of predictions and the execution costs in more detail for five datasets.
-Here, for our adaptive ensemble, we use the confidence-level-based termination condition with a 95\% confidence level based on the results of Figure \ref{tradeoff}.
-We test two different configurations: with one network (i.e. up to 10 local predictions) and two networks (up to 20 local predictions).
-In all datasets, the ensemble improves the accuracy in a tradeoff for the increased execution costs as expected.
-Using two networks doubles the number of local predictions on average (from 10 to 20) and increased both the benefit and drawback.
-If we use further local predictions (e.g. original GoogLeNet averaged up to 1,008 predictions), the benefit and the cost will become much more significant.
-Comparing our adaptive ensemble with the static ensemble, our adaptive ensemble similarly improves accuracy (from 92\% to 99\% when we use two networks and from 83\% to 99\% when we use one network) while reducing the number of local predictions used in the ensembles; the reductions are up to 6.9x and 12.7x for the one-network and two-network configurations.
-The reduced numbers of local predictions result in shorter execution time; the speedup was by 2.1x to 2.8x and by 2.3x to 3.5x for the one-network and two-network configurations, respectively.
-The reductions in the execution time over the static ensemble are smaller than the reduction in the number of averaged predictions because of the additional overhead due to the confidence interval calculation, which is written in Python in the current implementation.
-Also, mini batches gradually become small as ensembling for parts of inputs terminated.
-The smaller batch sizes reduce the efficiency of execution on current GPUs.
-Since the speedup by our adaptive technique over the static ensemble becomes larger as the number of max predictions to ensemble increases, the benefit of our adaptive technique will become more impressive if we use larger ensemble configurations.
+Tables 1 and 2 show how adaptive ensemble prediction affected the accuracy of predictions and the execution costs in more detail for five datasets.
+Here, for our adaptive ensembling, we used the confidence-level-based early-exit condition with a 95\% confidence level for all datasets on the basis of the results of Figure \ref{tradeoff}.
+We tested two different configurations: with one network (i.e., up to 10 local predictions) and with two networks (up to 20 local predictions).
+In all datasets, the ensembling improved the accuracy in the trade-off for the increased execution costs as expected.
+Using two networks doubled the number of local predictions on average (from 10 to 20) and increased both the benefit and drawback.
+If we were to use further local predictions (e.g., original GoogLeNet averaged up to 1,008 predictions), the benefit and cost would become much more significant.
+Comparing our adaptive ensembling with static ensembling, our adaptive ensembling similarly improved accuracy while reducing the number of local predictions used in the ensembles; the reductions were up to 6.9 and 12.7 times for the one-network and two-network configurations.
+Since the speed-up with our adaptive technique over static ensembling becomes larger as the number of max predictions to ensemble increases, the benefit of our adaptive technique will become more impressive if we use larger ensemble configurations.